Outsourcing Software Development: How Not to Fail

 IBM and Queensland

 Even renowned companies aren’t insured against failures.
-This is what happened with IBM in 2007, which failed to adequately evaluate the project of payroll administering app development for Queensland’s health department and foresee the challenges.
+This is what occurred with IBM in 2007, which failed to adequately evaluate the project of payroll administering app development for Queensland’s health department and foresee the challenges.
 As a result, the estimated budget of $6 million ended up being 16,000 percent above the original, $1,2 billion.
 The term of half a year stretched to several years and finally, IBM was banned from this as well as from other government projects.

 EDS and the U.S. Navy